Michel-Magdy09/Food-App/README.md

 # Food-App
-Food App with flutter using Local Database and Provider
+Food App with flutter using Local Database and Provider.